Davey Boy Smith Jr.: Major League Wrestling (2018–2020)

 In 2018 Smith begun wrestling for Major League Wrestling as a member of New Era Hart Foundation with Teddy Hart and Brian Pillman Jr. Their first feud was against the team of Rich Swann and A. C. H., whom they defeated on an episode of Fusion resulting in a concussion for Swann.
 On the November 2, edition of Fusion the Hart Foundation beat ACH, Swann and Marko Stunt in a six-man tag team match.
-From there they begun feuding with the MLW World Tag Team Champions Lucha Brothers (Pentagon Jr. and Fenix).
+From there they began feuding with the MLW World Tag Team Champions Lucha Brothers (Pentagon Jr. and Fenix).
 On January 2, 2019, it was revealed Smith signed a multi-year deal with Major League Wrestling.
 In the company's statement, they said he would continue to compete in Japan.
 At SuperFight on February 2, Smith and Hart defeated Lucha Brothers for the MLW World Tag Team Championship.
 On July 6, Hart and Pillman Jr. lost the titles to The Dynasty (MJF and Richard Holliday) in a ladder match, which aired on the July 13 episode of Fusion.

 On the December 2, 2020 episode of Fusion, Smith lost to Low Ki in the opening round of the Opera Cup.
 Following his loss, MLW owner Court Bauer announced in a press conference that Smith would be leaving MLW.